CTheTechGuru/AWS-Networking-3-Tier-Architecture/README.md

 ## 5. Create Security Group with SSH Inbound & Outbound Rules
-* Go to the VPC dashboard and scroll untill you see security groups.
+* Go to the VPC dashboard and scroll until you see security groups.
 * Choose Create Security Groups to correspond with the image below
 * Inbound Rules - HTTP, HTTPS, SSH Custom 0.0.0.0/0) Outbound All Traffic 0.0.0.0/0